Steps to Anger Management

 In a heated argument, she would prefer to use force to “shut the person up” rather than participate in conversation or debate.

-Time and again, she has been explained very softly that she should behave normally.
+She has repeatedly been explained very softly that she should behave normally.
 She also understands that she has some problems with her personality but finds it hard to change herself.

-How should Shobha go about changing herself and managing her Anger?
+How should Samantha go about changing herself and managing her Anger?
 Let us hear what experts have to offer.

 “It would be helpful to spot expectations and let go of them.
 One aspect of having anger issues is a pessimistic viewpoint that gives rise to negative expectations.
 For example, you may look for proof that “everything IS stacked against you.”
 In such cases, you’d be keeping yourself in Anger, which isn’t good for you.

-It would be best if you became less fixated on the idea that some external change will make you happy.
-Instead, far better to be open to learning how you can change how you see everything and, as a result, how you feel.
+It would be best to become less fixated on the idea that some external change will make you happy.
+Instead, it is far better to be open to learning how you can change how you see everything and, as a result, how you feel.

 For example, forcing someone else to change their behavior to make you feel better will only produce friction and relationship problems.
 Instead, a better relationship with yourself will bring you inner peace, lasting joy, and better relationships with others.